About

 After high school I attended the University of Michigan to study computer science.
 During my first year there I continued working on AI for medical applications.
 In my second and third years I slowly pivoted over to natural language processing, when I spent most of 2019 working at Clinc, a local AI startup in Ann Arbor focused on building for enterprise.
 In 2020, I joined the SLED group, which focuses on language, especially in the context of embodied AI (e.g. robots).

 That's around the time when I fell in love with robots all over again.
 Since then I continued into a Master's degree in Robotics at Michigan as well, doing mobile manipulation and perception research in the Progress Lab.
-Most recently, I also worked on planning and control for humanoid locomotion in the ROAHM Lab.
-I've had a great time, and I think I'm going to be working on robots for a very long time.
-But at the moment I think I've learned what I needed to from academia, so I'm ready to push forward into industry so we can more seriously tackle the goals I listed above.
+I also worked on planning and control for humanoid locomotion in the ROAHM Lab.
+I had a great time, and I think I'm going to be working on robots for a very long time.
+I'm fortunate to now be in industry working on a small team at Boston Dynamics tackling the goals I listed above, and I'll do what it takes until they're accomplished, no matter where I am.